jeffreykegler/old_kollos/notes/misc/constant_space.md

 ```
     X ::= A B C .
 ```
-No split pairs correspond to completions.
+No nucleotides correspond to completions.

-The inter-split pair for the dotted rule with the dot before the first RHS symbols is called the "prediction split pair".
+The inter-nucleotide pair for the dotted rule with the dot before the first non-nulled RHS symbol is called the "prediction split pair".
-In this example, the prediction split pair is pair 1.
+In this example, the prediction nucleotide pair is pair 1.

-Every `g1` rule will need `n` pairs of split rules, where `n` is the number of symbols on the RHS of the `g1` rule.
+Every pre-transcription rule will need `n` pairs of nucleotide rules, where `n` is the number of symbols on the RHS of the `g1` rule.
 Empty rules can be ignored.

-We need a pair of split rules to represent a "split" before the first symbol of a `g1` rule, but we do not need a pair to represent a split after the last symbol.
+We need a pair of nucleotide rules to represent a "split" before the first symbol of a `g1` rule, but we do not need a pair to represent a split after the last symbol.
 In other words, we need to deal with predictions,